ICHEC/qse/_sources/autoapi/qse/calc/pulser/index.rst

    .. py:method:: write(label)

-      Write qbits, parameters and calculated results into restart files.
+      "Write qbits, parameters and calculated results into restart files.
+          Not yet implemented.

+      :Parameters: **label** (*string*) -- used in filename

    .. py:method:: read(label)

-      Read qbits, parameters and calculated results from restart files.
+      "Read qbits, parameters and calculated results from restart files.
+          Not yet implemented.

+      :Parameters: **label** (*string*) -- used in filename